The Artist (film): Kim Novak controversy

-In response, director Hazanavicius released a statement:The Artist was made as a love letter to cinema, and grew out of my (and all of my cast and crew’s) admiration and respect for movies throughout history.
+In response, director Hazanavicius released a statement:The Artist was made as a love letter to cinema, and grew out of my (and all of my cast and crew's) admiration and respect for movies throughout history.
 It was inspired by the work of Hitchcock, Lang, Ford, Lubitsch, Murnau and Wilder.
-I love Bernard Herrmann and his music has been used in many different films and I’m very pleased to have it in mine.
-I respect Kim Novak greatly and I’m sorry to hear she disagrees.
-Hazanavicius also told CNN "I used music from another movie, but it’s not illegal.
+I love Bernard Herrmann and his music has been used in many different films and I'm very pleased to have it in mine.
+I respect Kim Novak greatly and I'm sorry to hear she disagrees.
+Hazanavicius also told CNN "I used music from another movie, but it's not illegal.
 We paid for that, we asked for that and we had the permission to do it.
 For me there is no real controversy....
-I feel sorry for her, but there’s a lot of movies with music from other movies, directors do that all the time and I’m not sure it’s a big deal."
+I feel sorry for her, but there's a lot of movies with music from other movies, directors do that all the time and I'm not sure it's a big deal."

-In May 2011, when the film was first shown at the Cannes Festival, Todd McCarthy from The Hollywood Reporter mentioned the use of Herrmann's music, "Hazanavicius and Bource daringly choose to explicitly employ Bernard Herrmann’s love theme from Vertigo, which is dramatically effective in its own right but is so well known that it yanks you out of one film and places you in the mind-set of another.
+In May 2011, when the film was first shown at the Cannes Festival, Todd McCarthy from The Hollywood Reporter mentioned the use of Herrmann's music, "Hazanavicius and Bource daringly choose to explicitly employ Bernard Herrmann's love theme from Vertigo, which is dramatically effective in its own right but is so well known that it yanks you out of one film and places you in the mind-set of another.
 Surely some sort of reworked equivalent would have been a better idea."

-Top ten lists

-The film has appeared on the following critics' top ten lists for the best films of 2011: